Our fleet-ready navigators offer the interactive navigation and messaging terminal that has been missing in your Fleet Management Interface (FMI).

 Will you develop interfaces to other companies’ tracking solutions?

-We plan to offer support for other tracking solutions through the existing Fleet Management Interface.
-This interface is described in the Fleet Management Interface Control Specification.
+We plan to offer support for other tracking solutions through the existing FMI.
+This interface is described in the FMI control specification.

-Where can I get a copy of the Fleet Management Interface Control Specification?
+Where can I get a copy of the FMI control specification?

-You can download a copy of the most current version of that specification as a part of our Interface Developer Kit here.
+You can download a copy of the most current version of that specification as a part of our Interface Developer Kit.

 Will you add new features that are required by my dispatch management system?

-Although we cannot promise to add all requested features, we are always willing to consider adding improvements to the existing Fleet Management Interface.
+Although we cannot promise to add all requested features, we are always willing to consider adding improvements to the existing FMI.

 How often are vehicles’ positions updated for the dispatch fleet manager?

 This depends on the design of the third-party system.
-Garmin’s Fleet Management Interface can provide a new position once a second, but a typical system allows you to adjust the position report rate from about once every 15 seconds to once every 15 minutes.
+Our FMI can provide a new position once a second, but a typical system allows you to adjust the position report rate from about once every 15 seconds to once every 15 minutes.

 What happens if the driver enters an area that is not covered by GPS signals?

-Again, this depends on the design of the third-party system.
-Garmin’s GPS receivers will produce position reports only for as long as there is a valid position fix, but typical systems will retain the last known position and report it as the current position for as long as the GPS receiver remains in an area that is not covered by GPS signals.
+This depends on the design of the third-party system.
+Our GPS receivers will produce position reports only for as long as there is a valid position fix, but typical systems will retain the last known position and report it as the current position for as long as the GPS receiver remains in an area that is not covered by GPS signals.
 Some systems may also report how old the most current position report is.

 How long does it take for a text message sent by a dispatch fleet manager to reach a driver?

-This depends on the design of the third-party system, but typical text messaging transit times are well under one minute and are often on the order of just a few seconds.
+This depends on the design of the third-party system, but typical text messaging transit times are less than 1 minute and often take just a few seconds.

-How can I contact someone to discuss how Garmin’s Fleet Management Interface can be used within the context of my dispatch system?
+How can I contact someone to discuss how your FMI can be used within the context of my dispatch system?

-Once you have a working design that is selling well as an off-the-shelf solution, you may apply to be listed on our Fleet Management Partners page.
+Once you have a working design that is selling well as an off-the-shelf solution, you may apply to be a fleet management partner.